nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Excluding interactions that were abandoned before they were completed (or never begun), the entire interaction consistently took about one minute, give or take 5 to 10 seconds.

-It's difficult to remember the minute details of the interaction, especially when it happens so quickly, so I eventually succumbed to recording the interaction on video however because it was such a small confined space, I felt compelled to first ask permission.
+It's difficult to record the minute details of the interaction, especially when it happens so quickly.
+I eventually succumbed to recording the interaction on video however because it was such a confined space, and because I was loath to be seen as intruding on someone's privacy, I felt compelled to first ask permission.
 A purist would no doubt say this effectively 'contaminated' the observation but in my own defense, I only individuals who were not aware of the photo booth's presence and therefore had no prior experience with the interaction.

 ## Subject 1

 <iframe width="560" height="315" src="https://drive.google.com/file/d/108-95kjx07vrltROM44BFgQDuGn2S20e/preview" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Post-interaction interview highlights:

 - touch-selections repeated failed to register
 - hesitated to provide their email address